bright/new-www/content/blog/building-trust-through-code-meet-dominik.md

 <div className="image">![quote](/images/dominik_quote_trust.png "")</div>

 Feeling this responsibility, I really appreciate being part of the product development process, where **we work closely with the client to come up with solutions** that not only help scale the product but also maintain our users' trust.

+## You joined Bright Inventions as a frontend developer, but you also have experience with the backend.
+Do you consider yourself a fullstack developer?

+When I decided to make a career switch, I initially chose frontend development because I had some experience in building websites.
+I understood HTML and CSS, which I thought would help me at the beginning.
+I also enjoyed the fact that with frontend development, you can quickly see the effects of your work.

+However, after concentrating solely on frontend for three years, it started to feel tedious, and I wanted to understand the development process more holistically. **It's the best situation when I get to build a feature from start to finish as a fullstack developer**.
+So, I would definitely consider myself a fullstack developer now – I wouldn't want to choose just one.
+Fullstack development is much more stimulating and offers more learning opportunities.